-We are now in the height of strawberry season, but without a Strawberry Festival to mark the time, we must make a festival ourselves.
-Luckily, there are so many wonderful ways to celebrate this fruit of June.
+We are now approaching the height of strawberry season, and luckily, there are so many wonderful ways to celebrate this fruit of June.

 This month we present to you two dueling strawberry cake recipes — one a more modern take, with sponge cake in the style of a more formal layer cake, and one a very classic but sublimely moist take on the traditional biscuit strawberry shortcake.

 Here in our test kitchens, we are having quite a difficult time deciding which of these we prefer.
 You had best try both.
 But do it soon.
 Strawberry season will last just for June.

 One fat layer of sponge split in half is the way to go.
 This way you get a high ratio of fruit and cream to cake.
 Whenever I am making a pie or cake with berries, I like to add a tablespoon of jam of the same variety to enhance the flavor.
 The angel flake coconut makes the cake moist and chewy, but it will still be good if you leave it out.
 Only local strawberries in season please.
 Out of season berries are flavorless and inferior.